BartWillems/YoukeBox-rust/README.md

 ## Developer notes

-I add the following structs with the following impl methods
+I will add the following structs with the following impl methods in the near future

 * youtube.rs
     * search(query) -> Vec<YoutubeVideo>